Jimbobaus/project/README.md

 ## Group and project information

 ### Group members and zIDs
-- Member 1 (zID1) - Group leader
+- Member 1 (z5281789) - (Nee) Jittinun Trairattanasirikul
-- Member 2 (zID2) - role
+- Member 2 (z5275314) - (Ruhul) Md Ruhul Amin Sarker
-- Member 3 (zID3) - role
+- Member 3 (z5017159) - Peter Morian
-- Member 4 (zID4) - role
+- Member 4 (z5283034) - James Cleaver
 - Member 5 (zID5) - role

 ### Brief project description

-Describe your project in one paragraph.
+This project is using the a collection of data for energy demand and weather, it is deisgned to provide synthetic data for modeling of future energy scenarios.

 ## Repository structure